 Students in 6th, 7th or 8th grade interested in participating must first complete a science fair project and compete in an Society affiliate fair.
 Most fairs take place between January and April.
 Go to the Find a Society Affiliated Fair to find the affiliated fair in your area.

 How do I get the online application?

-When students are nominated through a SSP Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include a log in id and password to provide them with access to the online application system.
+The 2019 application is now open!
+When students are nominated through a Society Affiliated Fair, they will receive a Broadcom MASTERS nominee packet that will include the official entry rules and a log in ID and password to provide them with access to the online application system.
 If you have been nominated and do not have this login information, contact your fair director or email us at email@example.com.